 Koala Conservation

-What are koalas really like?
+What are koalas like?

-A koala's home range contains everything it needs to survive from year to year - food, shelter and other koalas for breeding purposes.
+A koala's home range area contains everything that it needs to survive from year to year - food, shelter and other koalas for breeding purposes.
 Left to their own devices and with minimal disturbance, adult koalas will live in their respective home ranges for long periods of time, sometimes their entire lives.

 Can koalas live with humans?